muhack/muhack.github.io/_posts/2023-09-12-muhackademy-2k23.md

 ### __From CTF to real world PWN: hacking an Android app - Giovanni Cammisa__

-_Lunedì 16 Ottobre_:
+_Lunedì 16 Ottobre_: Le CTF sono un bel gioco, ma cosa succede quando il mondo reale è proprio come una CTF?

-hack all the things, do opsec
+Si parte per un'avventura in cui l'unica cosa da fare è ___drink all the booze and hack all the things___ (and do opsec, pls)!

 ### __Efficiently Coding with Julia - Alberto Tamburini__